How to Enable Linux on Windows 11 and 10 (WSL 2)

 Step 2: Install Linux Distribution (e.g. Ubuntu) from Microsoft Store

 Now, after successfully restarting your PC, it’s time to install a Linux distribution on your Windows 11 or Windows 10 PC.
-So, go to Microsoft Store and search for ubuntu or linux and select a distribution to install.
+So, go to the Microsoft Store, search for Ubuntu or Linux, and select a distribution to install.
 In this tutorial, we have installed Ubuntu, you can install any other distro of your choice.

 Search And Install Ubuntu From Microsoft Store On Windows 11 Or Windows 10

-Install Ubuntu from Microsoft Store on Windows 11 or 10
+Install Ubuntu from the Microsoft Store on Windows 11 or 10

 After successfully installing the Linux distribution, you can launch it from Start by searching for it.